Compare the new Flight Better Than Naked (right) to the version we tested (left).

 Day and Night Visibility

-We didn't find the Better Than Naked to have the best day and night visibility, although it was near the top.
-It was awarded a 7/10 and could have done much better if it had reflective material visible from all four sides.
+We didn't find the Better Than Naked to have the best day and night visibility.
+It was awarded a 6/10 and could have done much better if it had reflective material visible from all four sides.
 As it stands there is a reflective North Face emblem on the front and back but when viewed from either the right or left side it is noticeably harder to see.
 Reflective emblems on the arms, like we see on the Arc'teryx Incendo, offer superior visibility while the subject is moving.
 The movement in the arms gives more opportunity for light to hit the reflective blazing and thus a better chance that the attention of the distracted drivers will see you.

 Using the same low light method as all other jackets, you can see the North Face doesn't offer superior low light visibility.
 We found the same to be true in our real world testing.